gabrielcapela/gabrielcapela/README.md

 </p>

-- :computer: Data Science, Machine Learning and Operational Research
+- :computer: Data Science, Machine Learning and Operations Research
 - :brazil: Living in Rio de Janeiro
 - :writing_hand: Write blogs on [Medium](https://medium.com/@gabrielcapela)
 - :anchor: Bachelor's degree in Naval Sciences from the Naval School and postgraduate degree in Operations Management and Logistics from the Federal University of Rio Grande.
 I am currently studying Data Science at the Federal University of Mato Grosso do Sul.